One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-This is what we explicitly calculated in section 3.
-However we can consider one more possible boundary conditions.
+This is what we explicitly assumed in section 3.
+However, we can consider one more possible boundary condition.
 If we strictly fix the boundary to be on $x=0$, then we should impose the Dirichlet boundary condition for $\eta_{x}$ and $\overline{\eta_{x}}$: